mattsherwood87/CoNNECT/docs/source/broad_analysis_tools/connect_create_project_db.rst

 -p PROJECT, --project PROJECT   **REQUIRED** search the selected table for the indicated <project_identifier> can provide term 'all' to update all tables in credentials.json
 -h, --help  show the help message and exit
 --progress  verbose mode
--s, --source    update the searchSourceTable, as defined via the credentials JSON file read by :ref:`_read_credentials_py` -m, --main  update the searchTable, as defined via the credentials JSON file read by :ref:`_read_credentials_py` -v, --version   display the current version
+-s, --source    update the searchSourceTable, as defined via the credentials JSON file read by :ref:`read_credentials_python` -m, --main  update the searchTable, as defined via the credentials JSON file read by :ref:`read_credentials_python` -v, --version   display the current version